-Due to Paducah Site security protocols in CY 2015, no members of the public routinely were allowed near the security fence.
-The external radiation doses measured by TLDs in areas accessible to the public were not statistically above background; however, the ED potentially received by a member of the public passing through accessible portions of the DOE Reservation would receive 5.1 mrem/yr in a worst case scenario (visiting the areas of highest exposure 80 hours/yr).
-In 2015, TLD-14 and TLD-40 represented the closest locations that would be accessible to the public.
+Due to Paducah Site security protocols in CY 2016, no members of the public routinely were allowed near the security fence.
+The external radiation doses measured by TLDs in areas accessible to the public were not statistically above background; however, the effective dose potentially received by a member of the public passing through accessible portions of the DOE Reservation would receive 4.24 mrem/year in a scenario where areas of highest exposure are visited 80 hours/year.
+In 2016, TLD-14 and TLD-40 represented the closest locations that would be accessible to the public.
 TLD-14, which is near Harmony Cemetery, located north of the plant security fence and south of Ogden Landing Road, represents the nearest location routinely accessible by the public.
 Measurements at this location indicated external radiation doses statistically equivalent to the background radiation level.
-In 2015, TLD-40 located on the DOE Reservation boundary with the DOE-leased WKWMA area off of Dyke Road also indicated external radiation dose measured to be at background levels.
-The MEI at the private residences also was calculated to be at background levels.
-Based on the results of the gamma and neutron radiation dose measurements made during CY 2015, the ED to the MEI member of the public from DOE operations was below the applicable DOE limit of 100 mrem within a year, in accordance with DOE Order 458.1.
+In 2016, TLD-40 located on the DOE Reservation boundary with the DOE-leased WKWMA area off of Dyke Road also indicated external radiation dose measured to be slightly above background levels, but well below the DOE limit of